TylerLu14/karros-video/README.md

 * Since, I am using MVVM.
 This pattern works well with Reactive-Programming style.
 * RxSwift and RxCocoa helps with data binding
 * RxDataSource helps with collection binding
-* Action handles API calls, disables UIControl on while executing, return errors and maintains observable sreams
+* Action handles API calls, disables UIControl on while executing, return errors and maintains observable streams

 ## Some Best Practises:
 ### Network Layer: